Probing GPDs in exclusive electroproduction of dijets

 In Fig.~\ref{fig:del} the differential distribution in transverse momentum of the dijet system is shown.
 We can see here that in the region $\Delta_{\perp}>1.6\,\rm GeV$, only the contribution from valence quark exchanges is predominant.

 Finally, we present rapidity distributions in the jet rapidities $\eta_1$ and $\eta_2$ in Fig.~\ref{fig:eta}, top-left and top-right panels, and the distribution in rapidity difference $\Delta\eta$ in the bottom panel.
 In Fig.~\ref{fig:eta2} we present two-dimensional distributions in the rapidities of both jets.
 We show separate distributions for each component separately.
-We can clearly notice that only in the valence case (shown in the top right panel), the contribution is not symmetric with respect to $\eta_1 = \eta_2$, the reason for the asymmetry being the same as for the $z$ distribution.
+We can clearly notice that only in the valence case (shown in the top right panel), the contribution is not symmetric with respect to $\eta_1 \leftrightarrow \eta_2$, the reason for the asymmetry being the same as for the $z$ distribution.
 Here the same caveat as for the momentum fraction distributions applies, when one wants to compare to jet rapidity distributions.